 One Product Owner working with multiple teams

-The recommendation is to keep it to 1-2 maximum, and if you must assign multiple teams, they should be on the same or at least closely related product.
+The recommendation is to keep it to 1-2 maximum teams.
+If a PO must work with multiple teams, they should be on the same or at least closely related product.

-The one exception mentioned in class is the case of an operations team, where it is most effective for the operations manager to be the product owner.
+However, the one exception mentioned in class is the case of an operations team, where it is most effective for the operations manager to be the product owner.

-Trying to fill both Product Owner and Scrum Master roles with one person
+Combining Product Owner and Scrum Master roles

 Many organizations don’t see why they need to fill these roles separately.
-Combining the Product Owner and Scrum Master roles effectively results in a traditional project manager, which is familiar and comfortable for those who come from traditional waterfall organizations.
-This isn’t necessarily a bad thing in and of itself, but it is no longer Scrum or Agile.
+But combining the Product Owner and Scrum Master roles effectively results in a traditional project manager.
+While this is familiar and comfortable for those who come from traditional waterfall, it is no longer Scrum or Agile.

 Filling the role with the Product Manager

 While their functions are similar, product managers generally operate at the strategic level, whereas Scrum Product Owners on a Scrum team are far more tactical.

 Situating the Product Owner in IT

-Seeing the working product often encourages the business to desire more participation in the solution, which eventually leads to the business asking for ownership of the product owner role.
+Seeing the working product often encourages the business to desire more participation in the solution, and eventually the business asks for ownership of the PO role.

 Product Owner taking on technical team member tasks

-- Time – Committing to completing additional tasks often results in the Product Owner not being able to complete his or her own work.
+- Time – Committing to additional tasks often results in the Product Owner not being able to complete his or her own work.

 - Conflict of Interest – The job of the Product Owner is to accept or reject completed work based on the acceptance criteria.
-Evaluating your own tasks creates a conflict of interest, or, at least, the appearance of one.
+Evaluating your own tasks creates a conflict of interest (or at least the appearance of one).

 Accepting work that doesn’t meet the definition of “done”

 Product Owners face enormous pressure to accept work that doesn’t meet acceptance criteria.
 Often, the option to split a task, or define bug fixes as further stories for the backlog, looks very tempting.
 Don’t do it.
 A story is either complete or not.

 Velocity is the average amount of work a team completes in a sprint.
-It is measured in story points, an arbitrary number assigned to a story to assess its level of effort.
+It is measured in story points, an arbitrary measure assigned to a story to assess its level of effort.

-Product Owners do not need drama – their success depends on being able to accurately and reliably plan, communicate, and deliver.
+Above all, Product Owners do not need drama.
+Their success depends on being able to accurately and reliably plan, communicate, and deliver.

-Even a small reward for this behavior can give a team the incentive to run everything as a crisis, where work becomes reactive instead of proactive.
-Operating in chaos mode will quickly lead to stress and burnout, significantly degrading performance over time.
+Even a small reward for this behavior can give a team the incentive to run everything as a crisis, so work becomes reactive instead of proactive.
+Continually operating in chaos mode will quickly lead to stress and burnout, and will significantly degrade performance over time.